 We had a pleasant stroll around the lake, although a busy road runs very close to the lake on its southern edge, which ruins the idyll somewhat.
 The nicest area is the part around the Temple of the Sacred Tooth Relic.

 It was by Kandy Lake that a man approached us and claimed to be a teacher at a nearby school.
 He said that we were incredibly lucky to be in Kandy on this particular day because the president of Sri Lanka was coming to Kandy to participate in a very rare showing of the tooth relic at the Temple.

 This was a special occasion, not open for everybody, but he could sell us special tickets to attend the event.
-We also had to hurry with buying the tickets, because they closed the ticket selling at 5 p.m.
+We also had to hurry to buy the tickets, because they closed the ticket booth at 5 p.m.

 We have met our fair share of “school teachers” before, both in Thailand and Vietnam, so we knew the drill and said politely “No thank you!”.
 We later checked with the owners of the guesthouse we stayed at, and of course, the president was not coming to Kandy, and the tooth relic was not going to be displayed.
 Hehe, so yep, so much for that scam! 🙂

 North of the Kandy Lake is the famous temple that houses Sri Lanka`s most important Buddhist relic – a tooth of the Buddha himself!
 The legend says that the sacred tooth of the Buddha was snatched from the Buddha`s funeral pyre in India in 483 BC.
 In the 4th century AD, it was hidden in the hair of a princess and smuggled into Sri Lanka.

 The tooth has over the years been moved around Sri Lanka and was returned to India in 1283 by an invading army.
 It was then retrieved by the king of Sri Lanka and brought back to the country.
 It was believed that whoever had the custody of the tooth, had the right to rule the country.